-To view a section of the images of Visits to the Hostels, click on the relevant title in the menu on the right.
+To view images of an individual hostel, click on the relevant title in the menu on the right.

 Visit to the Hostels – 2013

 At our reunion on 11th May 2013, a group of us were given access to the hostel blocks.
 One of the reasons for requesting the visits was that, as part of the redevelopment of the Bretton site, they are due to be demolished and we thought that a visual record should be kept.
 After seeing the plans for the new project, it is not difficult to see why they’re ‘not wanted on voyage’, even though it seems a terrible waste of resources and effort.
 Anyway, time moves on, and with it our memories but, hopefully, these images will bring back a few memories of your own time spent in a truly magical setting.
 Tempus fugit…

 The event was organised between the Alumni, Yorkshire Sculpture Park, Rushbond and Wakefield Council.

 Visits were scheduled during that afternoon to each hostel in turn – Grasshopper, Beaumont, Allendale, Wentworth, Dearne, Kings Head, Saville, Haigh, Swithen, Litherop and finally Eglington.
 Some Brettonians chose to visit one or two hostels, but a few of us went to every single one, determined to capture each and every room for posterity, along with a few kitchens and bathrooms, plus as many of the autographed/graffitied wardrobes as we could find!
 There are some window views too.